normen/homebridge-landroid/README.md

 #### Contact Sensor
 The contact sensor is used to display issues with the mower (trapped, outside wire etc.), when the contact sensor is "open" there is some issue that prevents the mower from continuing.
 Fix the issue to control the mower again.

+#### Home Sensor
+The home (contact) sensor is used to display if the mower is standing in home position, when the contact sensor is "open" the mower is currently not at home.

 #### Battery Status
 You can see the battery status in the settings of either the switch or contact sensor in the Home app and you can ask Siri about the battery status of your lawn mower.